Dan Dierdorf: Family and other ventures

 Dierdorf and his wife, Debbie, continue to live in St. Louis.
-They have two adult children: Dana, born c.
+They have two children: Dana, born c.
 1981, and Katie, born c.
 1986.

 Dierdorf was the co-proprietor, along with former Cardinals quarterback Jim Hart, of Dierdorf and Hart's, a St. Louis steakhouse which closed in 2013 after almost 30 years in business.
 Dierdorf also is one of the investors of KTRS radio in St. Louis.